Images

 Design and build

 As an Alfa should, the Junior has a bit of pavement presence, though everything you can't see is pretty familiar Stellantis Group fare.
 Primarily the e-CMP2 platform, which allows for dimensions pretty typical for the kind of compact SUV this is, 4.17m long, 1.5m high and 1.78m wide.
 As you'd expect, lots of the usual brand styling cues feature - including C-shaped SZ-inspired ultra-slim '3+3' headlights, and of course the usual triangular Alfa 'scudetto' shield grille.
-A cut-off 'coda tronica' tail references the classic Giulia T2 and there are minimal overhangs, strong wheel arches and big 20-inch wheels.
+A cut-off 'coda tronica' 'kamm-style tail references the classic Giulia TZ and there are minimal overhangs, strong wheel arches and big 18 or 20-inch wheels.

 The shared engineering is equally well disguised inside in the driver-focused cockpit with its telescopic cowled instrument panel and 'cloverleaf'-style air vents.
 The screen tech will be more familiar to Stellantis Group model regulars, a pair of 10.25-inch displays, respectively for the instruments and the infotainment.
 The latter set-up uses the usual tile-based widget arrangement, with cloud navigation and over-the-air updates.
 Back seat space isn't especially generous, not helped by the stylised centre tunnel and the thick plastic-backed front sports seats.
 But headroom is better than you might expect given the swept-back roofline.
 Boot space is fine too, rated at 400-litres, thanks to extra rear overhang length.
 There's an adjustable height floor and, in the EV version, storage for cables beneath the bonnet.